 The value of the DRDP in guiding instruction in particular domains depends on its ability to provide valid (discriminating) information on children's skills in each domain.
 For example, math instruction should be informed by ratings of children's math skills, and efforts to develop children's social-emotional skills should be informed by ratings on the corresponding dimension of the assessment instrument.
-High correlations among the subscales suggest that the DRDP, as implemented, has poor discriminant validity.e A significant correlation among dimensions is to be expected because the same conditions that support development in one area (e.g., literacy) typically also support development in other areas (e.g., math).
-But correlations as high as those found suggest that teachers' ratings were somewhat affected by their overall impressions of children, which diminishes their value as measures of specific skills.
-A recent study examining the factor structure of the DRDP provides additional evidence for this interpretation: three domains from the DRPD could be measured as one underlying factor for capturing overall school readiness rather than as separate social-emotional, cognitive and language and literacy skills.
-These findings suggest that the DRDP provides a global assessment of children, but does not differentiate skills in particular domains.
+High correlations among the subscales suggest that the DRDP, as implemented, has poor discriminant validity.^e A significant correlation among dimensions is to be expected because the same conditions that support development in one area (e.g., literacy) typically also support development in other areas (e.g., math).
+But correlations as high as those found, even though disattenuated (corrected for measurement error), suggest that teachers' ratings were somewhat affected by their overall impressions of children, which diminishes their value as measures of specific skills.
+A recent study examining the factor structure of the DRDP provides additional evidence for this interpretation: three domains from the DRPD could be measured as one underlying factor for capturing overall school readiness rather than as separate social-emotional, cognitive and language and literacy skills.119 These findings suggest that the DRDP provides a global assessment of children, but does not differentiate skills in particular domains.

 A valid assessment is also associated with similar assessments.
 For example, the DRDP ratings of children's math skills should be significantly correlated with children's math skills as assessed by another instrument.
 Analyses show that DRDP scores are significantly correlated with direct assessments of the same skill.
 One study of the DRDP examined associations between DRDP ratings and an independent direct assessment (Battelle Developmental Index, BDI-2).
 The study showed significant correlations between the two assessment instruments.120 But these analyses also revealed very low discriminant validity.
 The DRDP subscales were not more highly correlated with the similar direct assessment subscale than with dissimilar direct assessment subscales.
 For example, the social-emotional development subscale of the DRDP correlated more highly (.50) with the cognitive ability subscale of the BDI-2 than with the BDI-2 Personal-Social subscale (.40).
 A study examining associations between the DRDP-SR and various direct assessments of academic skills (e.g., expressive and receptive vocabulary, math and literacy development) revealed a similar problem with discriminant validity.
-For example, the DRDP-SR math ratings were just as highly correlated with the literacy measures (in some cases more highly) than were the DRDP-SR language and literacy ratings.121 A small study of two preschools in one California district (Milpitas) similarly found weak alignment between DRDP ratings and scores on similar dimensions of literacy and math skills assessed directly using the Children's Progress Academic Assessment (CPAA).122 Finally, recent work examining the discriminant validity of the DRDP found that measures of distinct social-emotional skills (i.e., children's facial expression recognition, emotion scenario recognition, and executive functioning) correlated similarly across the separate DRDP domains for academic and sociale The correlations among the five DRDP-SR subscales (Development of Self and Social Development, Self-Regulation, Language and Literacy, Mathematical, and English Language), for example, are very high, ranging from .52 to .83, with an average of .71.
+For example, the DRDP-SR math ratings were just as highly correlated with the literacy measures (in some cases more highly) than were the DRDP-SR language and literacy ratings.121 A small study of two preschools in one California district (Milpitas) similarly found weak alignment between DRDP ratings and scores on similar dimensions of literacy and math skills assessed directly using the Children's Progress Academic Assessment (CPAA).122 Finally, recent work examining the discriminant validity of the DRDP found that measures of distinct social-emotional skills (i.e., children's facial expression recognition, emotion scenario recognition, and executive functioning) correlated similarly across the separate DRDP domains for academic and socialemotional functioning, even controlling for the high statistical overlap across the DRDP subscales.123 The lack of discriminant validity casts some doubt on the meaningfulness of the individual DRDP subscales.

+^e The disattenuated correlations among the five DRDP-SR subscales (Development of Self and Social Development, Self-Regulation, Language and Literacy, Mathematical, and English Language), for example, are very high, ranging from .52 to .83, with an average of .71.